I enjoy doing in-depth research for all of my articles and really commit myself to all of the work that I get involved in.

 - What type of long layers is best for this face shape?
 The main goal that women have when they have this shape is to create a more balanced look by making the forehead and chin appear a bit broader while narrowing out the middle of the face.
 The best way to do this is to wear your long layers down but smooth against your cheeks to diminish the width of the face.

 - At the same time, you should place a heavy emphasis on what you do with your bangs—a side sweep with a lot of volume will give you more width here and balance out the face.

 - If you have chin-length to shoulder-length hair then you can also curl the bottom of your hair out or under in order to give more width to the area near your chain.

-- Your face is heart-shaped if you have a wide forehead (specifically from temple-to-temple) and a very pointy chin.
+- Your face is heart-shaped if you have a wide forehead (specifically from temple to temple) and a very pointy chin.
 To balance out the shape of your face, you will want long layers that give width to the chin area while minimizing the forehead area.

 - This is one face shape where the actual haircut matters just as much as the style.
 You want to make sure that you don’t have blunt layers but rather that your layers are subtle and smooth.
 This is particularly true with your bangs, which should be soft and will probably look best when swept to the side.

 - This is considered to be the ideal face shape for people who want to wear long layers.
-This face shape means that you have a face which is noticeably longer than it is wide.
+This face shape means that you have a face that is noticeably longer than it is wide.

 - The only hairstyles that you want to avoid with this shape are those which would make the shape of your face seem even longer.
 This means that you should avoid any short layers on the top of the head and instead make sure that you stick with only long layers throughout the cut.
 Other than that, you can play around with a variety of up-do styles and styles with your hair down to see what you like best.

 - You should find that most styles work well on this face.

 4. Pear-Shaped Face